2025 Mazda MX-5 Miata RF

 How’s the interior?
 The Miata's cabin is simple and straightforward: What you see is what you get.
 The controls are easy to access, and everything's within arm's reach, even if it means having to contort to open that makeshift glovebox between the seats.

 There is another downside specific to the RF.
 The power-folding hardtop creates major blind spots behind the cabin, and the way it filters air in and around the passenger compartment creates unnecessary wind buffeting.
 The RF seems like a way to appease buyers who want a Miata but would prefer a coupe.
-Which, at that point, maybe it's time to look at something like a Subaru BRZ or Toyota GR86 instead.
+At that point, maybe it's time to look at something like a Subaru BRZ or Toyota GR86 instead.

 There is another downside specific to the RF.
 The power-folding hardtop creates major blind spots behind the cabin, and the way it filters air in and around the passenger compartment creates unnecessary wind buffeting.
 The RF seems like a way to appease buyers who want a Miata but would prefer a coupe.
-Which, at that point, maybe it's time to look at something like a Subaru BRZ or Toyota GR86 instead.
+At that point, maybe it's time to look at something like a Subaru BRZ or Toyota GR86 instead.

-Save as much as $1,116 with Edmunds Click on the trim you’re interested in to see what Edmunds suggests you should pay to get a good deal.
-Savings vary by trim; $1,116 refers to estimated savings off of MSRP for the Club trim.
+Save as much as $990 with Edmunds Click on the trim you’re interested in to see what Edmunds suggests you should pay to get a good deal.
+Savings vary by trim; $990 refers to estimated savings off of MSRP for the Club trim.

-2024 Mazda MX-5 Miata RF pricing in Ashburn, VA
+2025 Mazda MX-5 Miata RF pricing in Ashburn, VA

 Edmunds suggests you pay